James Larkin Pearson: Newspaper publisher

-Career

-In 1900 Pearson began working with R. Don Laws on The Yellow Jacket, a newspaper which was distributed nationally and known for its radical political views, such as espousing socialism.
-In 1910 Pearson began publishing his own newspaper, entitled The Fool-Killer.
-The paper was sold nationwide and at its height had over 50,000 subscribers.
-The paper's masthead showed an explosion blowing up the "drunken fool", "religious fool", "society fool", and the "political fool."
-Larkin wrote that "from the seclusion of these wooded hills will go forth a bundle of literary dynamite that will shake the rotten foundations of society...[The Fool-Killer] is salted with wit, peppered with humor, and seasoned with sarcasm."
 Larkin wrote the paper's editorials and included a good deal of his poetry in the paper.
 He used his paper to promote liberal economic policies and politicians who supported those policies, such as President Franklin D. Roosevelt and his New Deal programs.
 A teetotaler, Pearson also supported the policy of prohibition in The Fool-Killer.

-He stopped publishing the paper in 1935 following the death of his first wife, Cora Wallace, in 1934.
+He stopped publishing the paper in 1935 following the death of his first wife in 1934.

+Poet

 In 1924 he printed a book of his poetry which he called Pearson's Poems and stated in the preface, "It was a rather big undertaking for me with my limited facilities and the work is not as perfect as a professional book-maker could have done.
 But it is fairly presentable anyhow, and I am rather pleased with it.
 Possibly the fact that I printed it with my own hands will be of some interest to the reader."
-In addition to My Fingers and My Toes, some of Pearson's many books of poetry are Fifty Acres and Other Selected Poems, Plowed Ground, and Early Harvest.
-Pearson's poetry often focused upon farming and other aspects of rural life and country living in the late 19th and early 20th centuries.
+Pearson's poetry often focused upon farming and other aspects of rural life and country living in the late 19th and early 20th centuries and frequently employed a folksy and informal dialect.

+He remarried, this time to Eleanor Fox, in 1939.
+She died in 1963.

 On August 4, 1953, North Carolina Governor William B. Umstead appointed Pearson as North Carolina's second Poet Laureate.
 He kept this title until his death.
 His functions as poet laureate included reading poems at the inaugural ceremonies of North Carolina's Governors and promoting interest in poetry at schools, colleges, and universities across the state.
 Pearson was scheduled to appear on the Johnny Carson Show, but upon learning that Pearson was hard of hearing, the show canceled, stating "we can't have Johnny yelling at an old man on the television."

+Death and legacy

+Pearson died on August 27, 1981, of natural causes at the age of 101.

 Among the memorials to Pearson is the James Larkin Pearson Award in free-verse poetry; the award is presented annually by the Poetry Council of North Carolina.
 The library at Wilkes Community College in Wilkesboro, North Carolina is also named in Pearson's honor, and contains many of his personal papers.